danmayer/danmayer.github.com/_posts/2020-12-02-performance-at-scale-JSON-parsers.md

 # Performance of JSON Parsers at Scale

 In a recent post, [benchmarking JSON Parsers (OJ, SimdJson, FastJsonParser)](https://www.mayerdan.com/ruby/2020/11/15/benchmarking-JSON-parser).
 This compared the parsers based on local microbenchmarks.
 In the end, I recommended for almost all general use cases go with OJ.
 Saying that FastJsonParser might be worth it for specific use cases.
-I want to do a quick follow up on sharing what happens when microbenchmarks meet real-world data, scale, and systems.
+I want to do a quick follow up on sharing what happens when microbenchmarks meet real-world <!--more--> data, scale, and systems.

 __TL; DR;__ you probably just want to use [OJ](https://github.com/ohler55/oj) as originally recommended, even on data where FastJsonParser wins in a microbenchmark, the real-world data was undetectable.
 While moving from StdLib to OJ was a 40% latency improvement holding up across multiple services.